Porterhouse Blue (TV series)

-Synopsis
+Plot summary

 For the television series the events of the novel were updated from 1973 to 1986, with Cornelius Carrington having graduated in 1974, rather than 1938, as in the novel.

-For the first time in five hundred years, the Master of Porterhouse fails to name his successor on his deathbed before dying.
+For the first time in five hundred years, a Master of Porterhouse fails to name his successor on his deathbed before dying.
 He succumbs to a Porterhouse Blue - a stroke brought about by overindulgence in the college's legendary cuisine.
 Sir Godber Evans is appointed by the Prime Minister as his successor as a means of removing him from the government.
-At the sumptuous College Feast complete with swan and an entire roasted ox Sir Godber, egged on by his liberal and zealous wife, Lady Mary, announces sweeping changes to the centuries of college tradition, much to the concern of Skullion and the Fellows, who plan a counter-attack on the proposed contraceptive machines, women students, and a self-service canteen.
+At the sumptuous College Feast complete with swan and an entire roasted ox, Sir Godber, egged on by his zealously liberal wife, Lady Mary, announces sweeping changes to the centuries of college tradition, much to the concern of Skullion and the Fellows, who plan a counter-attack on the proposed contraceptive machines, women students, and self-service canteen.

-Meanwhile, the only research graduate student in the college, Lionel Zipser, visits the hard-of-hearing Chaplain and explains his fixation for Mrs Biggs, his middle-aged, large-breasted bedder.
-As the Chaplain is hard of hearing he requires Zipser to use a megaphone.
+Meanwhile, the only research graduate student in the college, Lionel Zipser, visits the hard-of-hearing college chaplain and explains his fixation for Mrs Biggs, his middle-aged, large-breasted bedder.
+As the chaplain is hard of hearing he requires Zipser to use a megaphone.
 To his intense embarrassment Zipser is overheard by members of the college who gather outside to listen.
 Mrs Biggs is not within earshot, but nevertheless has sensed that something is up from Zipser's awkward behaviour around her every time she comes to clean his room and especially when she teases him sexually, such as when she asks him to help take off her bright red PVC raincoat in the tight confines of the gyp room.

 While Sir Godber congratulates himself on having defeated the traditionalists, investigative journalist Cornelius Carrington is brought in on the pretext of helping both parties, while secretly having his own agenda.

-Meanwhile, having been advised to pick up a foreign student, so as to avoid his lust for Mrs Biggs, after a series of frustrating attempts to buy condoms Zipser drunkenly acquires four large boxes.
-Concerned that he has technically stolen them, he tries many ways to get rid of them and eventually inflates them with gas from the gas fire in his room and floats them up the chimney, realising that some have become stuck in the chimney while the rest have floated down into the college court.
+Meanwhile, having been advised to pick up a foreign student so as to slake his lust for Mrs Biggs, Zipser, after a series of frustrating attempts to buy condoms acquires four large boxes by mistake.
+Concerned that he has technically stolen them, he tries many ways to get rid of them and eventually inflates them with gas from the gas fire in his room and floats them up the chimney, realising that some have become stuck in the chimney while the rest have floated down into the college quadrangle.
 Fearing for the good name of the college, Skullion spends the night bursting the inflated condoms.